dxxmsdxy/onchain-canon/README.md

 </br>

 ## Locking OC inscriptions
-OC inscriptions can be “locked” to prevent future changes.

-Parent-child inscription can be used to 'lock' OC's by simply burning the relevant parent.
+Parent-child inscription can be used to 'lock' OC's by simply burning the relevant parent, preventing future updates with that provenance.

-Extending locking/unlocking permissions to grand-parent inscriptions allows for multi-tiered and provisional governance of OC inscription data.
+Extending locking/unlocking permissions to grand-parent and ancestor inscriptions allows for multi-tiered and provisional governance of OC inscription data.

 </br>